 Palm oil and Weleda – our view, our actions

-The manufacture of palm oil has often relied on destructive clearing of native rain forest in the regions where it grows best, but palm oil is also a very useful element in natural and organic cosmetics.
+The manufacture of palm oil has often relied on the destructive clearing of native rainforest in the regions where it grows best, but palm oil is also a very useful element in natural and organic cosmetics.
 It acts as a natural emulsifier and helps to create skin-friendly texture in creams and lotions.
 Weleda’s been very aware of the difficulty this presents us, as product manufacturers who want to be good to the earth, whilst creating natural products that work.

 We were among the first companies to switch suppliers so that the palm oil we use is certified organic and comes entirely from cultivation which doesn’t destroy native wilderness, and which is produced by people working under fair conditions.
 We insist on guaranteed traceability so that we can tell where our palm oil originated and check these conditions.
 We don’t pretend this is easy.
 Lack of transparency within the market for processed raw materials continues to make it difficult for us to achieve our aims.
 With palm oil derivatives, especially, there is often no way of telling whether the source matches up to our stringent requirements all the way along the supply chain.